Waujito/youtubeUnblock/README.md

 - `--frag-sni-faked={0|1}` Specifies **youtubeUnblock** to send fake packets near *ClientHello* (fills payload with zeroes).
 Defaults to **0**.

+- `--quic-drop` Drop all QUIC packets which goes to youtubeUnblock.
+Won't affect any other UDP packets.
+Suitable for some TVs.

 - `--fk-winsize=<winsize>` Specifies window size for the fragmented TCP packet.
 Applicable if you want for response to be fragmented.
 May slowdown connection initialization.

 - `--seg2delay=<delay>` This flag forces **youtubeUnblock** to wait a little bit before send the 2nd part of the split packet.

 - `--silent` Disables verbose mode.

+- `--trace` Maximum verbosity for debugging purposes.

 - `--no-gso` Disables support for Google Chrome fat packets which uses GSO.
 This feature is well tested now, so this flag probably won't fix anything.